psteinb/parallel2017/README.md

-# meetingcpp2015
+# parallel2017

-This is my repository for slides and code examples for my MeetingC++ talk, Dec 5th 2015, in Berlin.
+This is my repository for slides and code examples for my Parallel2017 talk, Mar 30th 2017, in Heidelberg (Germany).

 # Slides

-The slides can be viewed under [this URL](https://idisk.mpi-cbg.de/~steinbac/meetingcpp2015) or locally by opening index.html with a browser of your choice (chrome/chromium and firefox give the best results).
+The slides can be viewed under [this URL](https://scionics.de) or locally by opening index.html with a browser of your choice (chrome/chromium and firefox give the best results).

 # Dependencies